-Do animal shelters get a spike in returned pets in the beginning of the year?
+The truth about why pets get returned

 Oh, the joy of the holidays, with the possibility of a squirming puppy or fluffy kitten waiting under the Christmas tree.
 But what happens when house training gets frustrating or an eager child gets bored with his new furry friend?

-There's a long-standing belief that pets given as gifts, particularly around the holidays, often end up in shelters several weeks later.
-In fact, this belief is so prevalent that some rescue groups discourage such "gift" adoptions around the holidays.
+There's a long-standing belief that pets given as gifts often end up in shelters several weeks later.
+In fact, this belief is so prevalent that some rescue groups discourage such "gift" adoptions, especially around the holidays.

-A spokesperson for Dogs and Cats for Rehoming & Rescue Adelaide in Australia takes it a step further, dubbing the spike in rehoming requests after the holidays "the Christmas dumpathon."
+Some go so far as to dub the spike in rehoming requests after the holidays "the Christmas dumpathon."

-It's a serious concern, but there's another side to this story.
+It's a serious concern, but there's another side to the story.

 What the studies say

-Note: Editor's note: This story has been updated since it was published in January 2017.